-As an organisation, Devonport Child Care Centres have been using Storypark for less than 12 months.
-They are still developing and finding their own unique ways to use it in a way that suits their learning communities, however, they have found Storypark to be supportive of their learning programs, and their families have enjoyed being more involved in their children’s overall learning.
+As an organisation, Devonport Child Care Centres have been using Storypark for 2 years.
+They continue to develop and find their own unique ways to use it in a way that suits their learning communities, however, they have found Storypark to be supportive of their learning programs, and their families have enjoyed being more involved in their children’s overall learning.

 During the restrictions they have faced due to COVID-19, educators found the community post feature to be a wonderful way to stay connected to children, families and to other members of their teaching teams.
 They were very creative in the ways that they continued to support children’s learning at home, creating and sharing resources for families in the form of printable activities, photos, and videos.
 They created videos of science experiments and storytelling sessions that children could participate in from home with their families.
 It was also used to communicate essential information, keeping families updated with practices and procedures related to the local pandemic response and the implications this posed to their communities.

 Educational leader at Malangenna Children’s Centre, Lisa Burke shared how Storypark had supported the teaching teams to fulfil their roles during the restrictions, telling us that Storypark enabled there to be a link between educators and the families using community posts.
 They were able to invite them to collect packs the educators had created to support children’s learning at home.
 The conversations tool was also very well used, replacing those all too important face to face discussions that they were missing.
 As a completely new way of working, Lisa says it enabled them to explore new ways of communicating and offered families a way to contribute and communicate back.
 “It’s been amazing to have families involved!”